 She graduated from the University of Queensland in Design Studies and Architecture with first class honours, the Board of Architects’ Prizes, the Royal Australian Institute of Architecture Medallion, and prizes for design, drawing and construction.
 Her design work has been published and received awards both nationally and internationally.
 As a historian and heritage expert, Ms Hampson specialises in mid-twentieth-century works.

 A Fellow of the Australian Institute of Architecture (AIA), Ms Hampson has been an assessor for cultural heritage and a speaker at professional conferences in Australia and abroad.
 She sits on the Board of Architects Queensland, the Official Residents Advisory Committee and is a member of the Accreditation Standing Panel for Architects Accreditation Council of Australia.
 Ms Hampson is a Nationally Elected Councillor for the AIA, a contributing editor for Architecture Media, and has been Chair of Juries for the AIA Queensland Awards.

 Mr Andrew Ladlay is an architect in private practice in Brisbane, with extensive experience in the conservation of places of cultural heritage significance.

 Mr Ladlay has undertaken a range of work involving conservation planning, assessment, recording, repair and maintenance to heritage places of all types and sizes throughout Queensland for over 20 years.
-From 2006 to 2010, he was a member of the Queensland Heritage Council, in the role of Rural Heritage Advisor.
+From 2006 to 2010, he was appointed by the Queensland Heritage Council, in the role of Rural Heritage Advisor.